|Contraband and the horse and pug riddle|

 |By Joe Bouchard|

 Everyone knows someone who has a knack for provoking thought.
 A friend of mine frequently asks me questions that are odd and interesting.
-Here is a recent installment: “Would you rather fight 100 pug-sized horses or one horse-sized pug?”
+Here is an installment: “Would you rather fight 100 pug-sized horses or one horse-sized pug?”

 At the time, my mind was rather occupied with a particular contraband control issue.
 But the unusual images pulled me away from that stream of thought.
 What an odd concept.
 Yet, it seems that the chief issue is would you rather tackle one large and visible problem or many tiny problems?